Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 Rebranding Sahara Airlines

 Jet Airways renamed Sahara Airways as JetLite.
 Sahara at the time was a powerhouse with its name on every Indian's tongue.
-The rebranding cost Jet Airways a major chunk of its customers; flyers who were attracted towards the Sahara brand image couldn't resonate with JetLite.
+The rebranding cost Jet Airways a major chunk of its customers; flyers who were attracted to the Sahara brand image couldn't resonate with JetLite.

 Mismanagement

 Every company and organization rests on the abilities of its management board; there are no second opinions to this school of thought.
 Naresh Goyal, the founder of Jet Airways, decided to become a one-man army for Jet Airways and did not hire a sound management committee to assist him in running the airline.
 Insiders often talk about his poor financial acumen.
-He relied on a single management team for handling all the operations related to Jet.
+He relied on a single management team to handle all the operations related to Jet.
 Understanding that specialized teams are needed to run different departments is no rocket science.
 And when you acquire one more airline, you can't rely on your existing management board that's already burdened to take up additional responsibilities!

 Jet Airways' Founder and Former Chairman, Naresh Goyal